chevron-down Created with Sketch Beta.

 Alternative #3: Credit Card Introductory Rates

-This approach is risky, but in the right situation can be a really smart move.
+This approach is risky, but it can be a smart move in the right situation.

-Many credit card lenders offer introductory interest of 0%.
-They offer these low rates because they still get the merchant fees on transactions and they want to entice new customers.
+Many credit card lenders offer introductory interest of 0 percent.
+They offer these low rates because they still get the merchant fees on transactions and want to entice new customers.

-The downside to using a credit card to pay for bar study is that once the introductory rate is over, the interest gets really expensive.
-Many may see their 0% interest rate jump to between 20 and 30%.
+The downside to using a credit card to pay for bar study is that the interest gets really expensive once the introductory rate is over.
+Many may see their 0 percent interest rate jump between 20 and 30 percent.

-The steep penalty for not getting the credit card balance paid in full by the end of the introductory interest rate period means this option only makes sense for people who have a well-paying job lined up.
-However, those that just need a very short-term loan to study may find this option to be the best.
+The steep penalty for not getting the credit card balance paid in full by the end of the introductory interest rate period means this option only makes sense for people with a well-paying job lined up.
+However, those needing a very short-term loan to study may find this option the best.

 To a law school graduate with six figures of student debt, adding a bar study loan to the debt may not seem like a big deal.

-It seems that many bar study loan lenders bank upon this borrower apathy as they are able to get away with charging rather onerous interest rates.
+Many bar study loan lenders seem to bank upon this borrower apathy as they can get away with charging rather onerous interest rates.

 The good news is that a bit of creativity can make bar prep much less expensive.